LiliGPT/keycloak/README.md

 You can override default environment variables by creating a `.env` file in the root of the project.

 You can use the `.env.example` file as a template.

+## Import / Export

+We still do not have a custom way to import/export realms, but you can use the default way (in the UI of Keycloak Admin).